A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

 When considering any invariant thought to behave like dimension, a natural question is whether it is subadditive over morphisms.
 That is, given a morphism $f: X\to Y$ of two objects, is the dimension of $X$ at most the dimension of $Y$ plus the largest dimension of a `fibre' of $f$ (speaking loosely)?
 An affirmative answer to such a question is sometimes called a Hurewicz-type theorem, and speaks to the naturality and dimension-theoretic nature of such an invariant.
 Classical results of this kind include the rank-nullity theorem (for the category of vector spaces and linear maps) and the Hurewicz mapping theorem \cite[Theorem 1.12.4, page 136]{engelking} (for the category of topological spaces and continuous maps).
 Special cases include whether a notion of dimension is subadditive over products or extensions of objects.

-More recently, Hurewicz-type theorems have been developed for Gromov's asymptotic dimension in \cite{asymptotichurewicztheorem} and later in \cite{Brodskiy2006AHT}.
+More recently, Hurewicz-type theorems were developed for Gromov's asymptotic dimension in \cite{asymptotichurewicztheorem} and later in \cite{Brodskiy2006AHT}.
 This paper uses similar methods as in \cite{Brodskiy2006AHT}, together with some original ideas, to prove a Hurewicz-type theorem for the dynamic asymptotic dimension ($\dad$) of Guentner, Willett, and Yu.
 This dimension theory was introduced in \cite{dasdimGWY} as a dynamical analogue of the asymptotic dimension.
-It is related to conditions used in work on the Farrell-Jones conjecture on manifold topology \cite{bartels} \cite{bartels_et_al}, as well as to the nuclear dimension of transformation group $C^*$-algebras \cite[Theorem 8.6]{dasdimGWY}.
+It is related to conditions used in work on the Farrell-Jones conjecture on manifold topology \cite{bartels} \cite{bartels_et_al}, as well as to the homology of group actions \cite{bonicke2021dynamic} and the nuclear dimension of transformation group $C^*$-algebras \cite[Theorem 8.6]{dasdimGWY}.
+It has also been applied to the hyperfiniteness problem for orbit equivalence relations \cite{Conley2020BorelAD}.

 We state the appropriate Hurewicz-type theorem for the dynamic asymptotic dimension below.
-The freeness assumption is negligible, as we explain in \ref{freeness remark}.
+We use the definition of $\dad$ for free actions (see \ref{dad definition}), in the statement, but do not assume the actions are free (more on this in \ref{freeness remark}).